EOFY offer

 For mobile office setups, time savings come from:

-Controlling your work environment helps you focus on high-value tasks.
+Controlling your work environment helps you focus on high-value tasks and can increase productivity.
 Both physical and virtual mobile offices can reduce the interruptions common in traditional offices.

-Manage your setup properly to stay productive.
-Create boundaries, establish routines, and use the right tools to stay organised.
+Create boundaries, establish routines, and use the right tools to stay organised and productive.

 What you need for your mobile office

-Essential mobile office equipment depends on whether you're setting up a physical site office or a virtual workspace.
+The equipment you need depends on whether you're setting up a physical site office or a virtual workspace.
 Most businesses need a combination of physical infrastructure and technology.

-• Laptop computer: Choose one with a webcam for video calls and enough power for your work
+• Laptop computer: choose one with a webcam for video calls and enough processing power for your work

-• Mobile phone: Ensure clients can reach you and use it as a backup internet connection
+• Mobile phone: keep clients reachable and use it as a backup internet connection

-• Ergonomic setup: Invest in a proper desk and chair if you work long hours
+• Ergonomic setup: invest in a proper desk and adjustable chair if you work long hours to reduce strain on your back and neck

-• Backup systems: Store files in the cloud so you can access them anywhere
+• Cloud backup: store files in the cloud so you can access them anywhere

 Online software to make it all go

 Cloud-based software lets you run your business from anywhere with an internet connection.
-While large companies have widely adopted tools like expense management systems, adoption among small and medium-sized companies stands at about 30 per cent.
+While large companies have widely adopted tools like expense management systems, adoption among small and medium-sized companies stands at about 30%.
 Cloud-based tools mean everything you need is accessible on any device, with automatic backups and updates.

 Essential cloud tools include: